techandsoftware/teletext/README.md

 * Attributes.STEADY - deactivate flashing for text/mosaic
 * Attributes.NORMAL_SIZE - set text/mosaic to normal height
 * Attributes.DOUBLE_HEIGHT - set text/mosaic to double height.
 The row below will be hidden.
 Background colours on this row will be extended to the row below.
 Single height characters on the top row stay single height but their background colour is still extended to the lower row
-* Attributes.CONCEAL - hides text/mosaic characters unless reveal is pressed.
+* Attributes.CONCEAL - text/mosaic characters show as spaces until reveal is pressed.
 For use with `toggleReveal()` / `ttx.reveal`.
-TODO - check when this deactivates
+The concealed atttribute is active until the next colour attribute (or the end of the row)
-* Attributes.HOLD_MOSAICS - stores the last mosaic character on a row (going left to right) so that on the next spacing attribute the held mosaic is used instead of a space
+* Attributes.HOLD_MOSAICS - stores the last mosaic character seen on a row (going left to right) so that on the next spacing attribute the held mosaic is used instead of a space.
+A practical use is in a row of graphics, so that the colour could be changed without a space, with the space being filled in with the mosaic before the colour change
 * Attributes.RELEASE_MOSAICS - releases the held mosaic, and spacing attributes will show a space
 * Attributes.START_BOX - starts boxed characters (used for subtitles, newsflash).
 Two adjacent start box characters need to be used, with the box starting between the two.
 For use with `toggleBoxMode()`
 * Attributes.END_BOX - ends boxed characters